jtclabs/wp-passwordless-entry/readme.txt

 Simply install and activate the plugin, however this plugin does require working mail functionalities, either through your web hosting, or through a third party provider such as Amazon SES or Mailgun etc.

+To request your password you can either visit yourwebsite.com/your-wordpress-installation and append `?ple=true`, or you can add the shortcode `ple` to a page or post, and embed the request form there.

 == Changelog ==

 1.0.0 Initial release with basic single-use-link functionality.